Canadian-Geospatial-Platform/geoview/packages/geoview-basemap-panel/README.md

 # geoview-basemap-panel

-A plugin that adds a new panel that allows the user to switch basemaps
+A package that adds a new panel that allows the user to switch basemaps